 Office Notice: 01/01/2021 – SCOAF staff are still working remotely.
 If you need to contact us, please phone and leave a voicemail, or send an email to our contact mailbox, and our Enquiries Team will contact you back within 2 working days.

 Strategic Objectives 2021 - 2022

-To provide independent oversight and investigations in support of an effective Service complaints process for members of the UK Armed Forces.
+To provide independent oversight and investigations in support of an effective, efficient and fair Service complaints process for members of the UK Armed Forces.

 That all Service personnel have access to and confidence in a Service complaints system that is efficient, effective and fair.

 Improve organisational performance to ensure SCOAF operates in a way that is efficient, effective and fair.

 SCOAF should be able to hold themselves to the same standards used in appraising the performance of the Services.
 By improving the way we operate, SCOAF will be able to provide a better experience for those accessing our service, to the Services, and to our own staff.

 Improved operational performance will result in the elimination of the backlog, and an improvement in the timeliness KPI.
 Reducing wait times for our service will result in an improvement in customer satisfaction, and will free up operational resources for focus on other areas of work.

 Ensuring the consistency and quality of the decisions made by SCOAF improves the experience for service users, as well as the Single Service secretariats.
 It ensures that the right decision is reached in every case, and that the reasoning for our decisions is clearly understood by all parties.
 Elimination of silo working means that lessons learned are shared more effectively across the organisation, and can be fed into learning and outreach for the Services.

 Our people are our most valuable asset.
 By focusing on staff engagement and development, we will improve retention and ensure that our people are empowered to provide the best service possible.